gnachman/iterm2-website/source/_includes/documentation-escape-codes.md

     ^[]1337;RequestAttention=value^G

-The `value` should be *yes* to request attention by bouncing the dock icon indefinitely and *no* to cancel a previous request.
-To bounce only once `value` should be *once*.
-The dock icon will bounce only if iTerm2 is not the active application.
-If `value` is `fireworks` then fireworks explode at the cursor's location.
+The `value` should be *yes* to request attention by bouncing the dock icon indefinitely, *once* to bounce it a single time, or *no* to cancel a previous request.
+If it is `fireworks` then fireworks explode at the cursor's location.

 #### Background Image